 Treatment and prognosis

-The differential, given the heterogeneous and variable appearance of these tumours, is relatively wide and includes:
+The differential, given the heterogeneous and variable appearance of these tumors, is relatively wide and includes:

 - other astrocytomas